 Research shows that people are more likely to scan computer screens in “F” mode than others.
 Therefore, they prefer to look at the top and left side of the screen rather than the right side.
 For this reason, most web designers design their sites with enough screen size to make the site visually appealing to the viewer.
 Most importantly, users should be able to interact with your website longer than usual.

 The content on your website is the driving force behind your marketing efforts.
 You need to be clear about your goals and develop and implement practical, engaging content to engage your users.
 Therefore, not only do you need to resize the image to make it visually appealing, but you also need to pay attention to the text on the website.
 This way, you can also ensure that your traffic is always on par with your competitors.

 White space should be an integral part of your website.
 It can be used to separate different elements and draw your visitors’ attention to the critical aspects of your website.
 Therefore, if you use too little or no white space, your page will be overcrowded and look cluttered.
 They stop reading content because it seems too difficult or too time-consuming.
 Think about 80% of the content on your website.

 Know who you are Designing for

 Like any demanding marketer, web designers need to know exactly who their market is.
-It is a fundamental principle of web design, without which no good design can be created.
+It is a fundamental web design principles, without which no good design can be created.
 Web design must be planned and carefully executed.
-So we need to know who our users are, what they want, what problems.
+So we need to know who our users are, what they want, and what problems.
 To learn more, read (Any Article Topic)